How To Backup Your WordPress Website (Step-By-Step Guide)

 After the authorization is completed, we are now ready to run your first backup!

 Go back to your WordPress dashboard.
-On the UpdraftPlus page, select the ‘Backup / Restore’ tab and click the ‘Backup Now’ button as shown below.
+On the UpdraftPlus settings page (under the ‘Backup / Restore’ tab), click the ‘Backup Now’ button as shown below.

 The backup process will now begin and you will receive an email once it is done.